-GST : RM44.7 million x 6% = RM2.682 million
+GST: RM44.7 million x 6% = RM2.682 million

-Scenario 2 : Section 188 GSTA is applicable GST : RM50.7 million x 6% = RM3.042 million
+Scenario 2: Section 188 GSTA is applicable GST: RM50.7 million x 6% = RM3.042 million

-- Q44.
+- Q43.
 MS Sdn Bhd is a developer which is GST registered and RZM is a land owner which is not a GST registered.
-Parties have entered into "Power of Attorney" agreement in year 2013 (before the implementation of GST).MS Sdn Bhd is given the beneficiary rights to develop the land into the non-residential property and the land title will only be transferred to the end buyers upon the completion of the project via strata title.
+Parties have entered into an agreement under the Power of Attorney (PA) in year 2013 (before the implementation of GST).
+MS Sdn Bhd is given the beneficiary rights to develop the land into the non-residential property and the land title will only be transferred to the end buyers upon the completion of the project via strata title.
 In return, RZM is paid with consideration of RM600,000.
-RZM has liable for RPGT on the sales of consideration upon disposal of land in 2013.
+RZM is liable for RPGT on the sales of consideration upon disposal of land in 2013.
 However, such project is only completed in January 2016 (after the implementation of GST).
-Does RZM need to register and account for GST on output and what is the GST treatment on such arrangement? - A44.
-RZM is the legal owner of such commercial property.
+Does RZM need to register and account for GST on output and what is the GST treatment on such arrangement? - A43.
+RZM is the legal owner of such non-residential property.
 By entering into the joint venture agreement with MS Developer, RZM is supplying his right to use the non-residential land to MS Developer.
-Section 11(3) of the ACT provides time of supply for services is when the services is performed.
+Section 11(3) of the GSTA provides time of supply for services is when the services are performed.
 Hence, regardless whether such joint venture be entered before 1 April 2015, such supply of services by RZM only completed upon the transferred of such land title to the end buyer.
-Thus, supply of such right to use the non-residential land is a taxable supply and since the value of land owner's entitlement is more than prescribed turnover, RZM is liable to register under Section 20 of the Act.
-RZM must charge
+Thus, supply of such right to use the non-residential land is a taxable supply and since the value of land owner's entitlement is more than prescribed turnover, RZM is liable to register under Section 20 of the GSTA.

-GST to MS Developer on such supply of right to use the land and account for the GST based on the amount of his entitlement received as stated in the JV agreement.
+RZM must charge GST to MS Developer on such supply of right to use the land and account for the GST based on the amount of his entitlement received as stated in the JV agreement.

-MS Developer as the person holding a beneficiary right over the land can claim GST paid as his input on his acquisition of rights to use the land from RZM and cost incurred in relation to those directly used for the development of the commercial properties;
+MS Developer as the person holding a beneficiary right over the land can claim the input on his acquisition of rights to use the land from RZM and the cost incurred in relation to those directly used for the development of the commercial properties;

-As the person holding the beneficiary right MS Developer has right to with the property.
-Hence, MS Developer are allows to issue a tax invoice on the supply of the completed property under his name at the transaction value and account for the GST.
-If the developer charged commission on the sale of such completed property, the MS Developer is required to issue tax invoice and account for the commission received.
+As the person holding the beneficiary right MS Developer has right to deal with the property.
+Hence, MS Developer is allowed to issue a tax invoice on the supply of the completed property under his name at the transaction value and account for the GST.
+If MS Developer charged commission on the sale of such completed property, he is required to issue tax invoice and account for the commission received.

-Q45.
-In relation to Q45 if there is supply goods or services by RZM, can RZM account for output via GST-04 form without be registered under Section 20 of the Act?
+Q44.
+In relation to Q44 if there is supply goods or services by RZM, can RZM account for output via GST-04 form without be registered under Section 20 of the Act?

-A45.
-No. Furnishing of declarations and payment of tax by person other than a taxable person via GST-04 form only limited to any person other than a taxable person is liable for tax under Subsection 13(3), Section 58, Paragraph 65(4)(b), Subsections 65(5) and 72(5) of GST Act 2014.
+A44.
+No. Furnishing of declarations and payment of tax by person other than a taxable person via GST-04 form only limited to any person other than a taxable person is liable for tax under Subsection 13(3), Section 58, Paragraph 65(4)(b), Subsections 65(5) and 72(5) of the GSTA.